 No added sugar carrot cupcakes

-This recipe for sweet and spicy cupcakes not only contains carrots (so they must be good for you, right?), they also don’t contain any added sugar.
-So while they might not replace a good old-fashioned salad as a healthy meal, they’re certainly not as bad as a basket full of Easter eggs.
+This recipe for sweet and spicy carrot cupcakes not only contains carrots (so they must be good for you, right?), they also don’t contain any added sugar.
+So while they might not exactly replace a salad as a healthy meal, they’re certainly not as bad as a basket full of Easter eggs.
 If you want to make them even healthier, you can try using wholemeal flour instead of plain, and use light cream cheese instead of regular for the icing.
 And if you want to make them gluten-free, just swap out the plain flour for gluten-free plain flour.

 No added sugar carrot cupcakes with cream cheese icing